 Raise the awareness on the IPR and related rights.

 Promote respect for privacy in the digital age.
-Business and government should work together in developing practices aimed at ensuring protection for personal data in a manner that not only provides effective protection of personal data and privacy, but also enables the data flows that are needed by new technologies and business models to foster both economic growth and societal benefits.
+Business, civil society and government should work together in developing practices aimed at ensuring protection for personal data in a manner that not only provides effective protection of personal data and privacy, but also enables the data flows that are needed by new technologies and business models to foster both economic growth and societal benefits.